-If you haven’t worked from home but now must thanks to the COVID-19 Pandemic, it can feel challenging to be productive.
-Especially with all the worry out in the world.
-And I get it, I’m worried, too.
+Even if you just began working at home in 2020 like so many folks did, you may still struggle with productivity.
 I’ve worked (mostly) from home since 2003 so I wanted to gather my best productivity tips when working at home so that you can actually get things done.

 Working for myself for most of that time has required a level of focus I didn’t always need when working in an office.
 That’s because being accountable to mу bоѕѕ and the folks I worked with was grеаt mоtіvаtіоn tо ѕtау focused and be productive.
 The flip of outside accountability VS hitting my own deadlines led me down the path of seeking productivity tips when working at home instead of in someone else’s office.

-Here are fourteen productivity tips when working at home so you can do your best to get things done during the COVID-19 Pandemic.
+Here are fourteen productivity tips when working at home so you can get things done.

 One – Setting up an office is one of the best productivity tips when working at home.